 DogFest Alabama supports the mission of Canine Companions to enhance the lives of people with disabilities by providing expertly trained service dogs free of charge.
 These dogs make a profound impact through the jobs they do like opening doors, picking up dropped items, alerting to sounds and much more.
 Your support makes a difference.

-Join the fun at DogFest Alabama or participate virtually as we celebrate the joy dogs bring to our lives.
 Registration is free.
 When registering, be sure to indicate you are bringing a dog to get your free DogFest dog bandana.
 Then fundraise to qualify for some fun DogFest swag!

 DogFest is Canine Companions' national signature event, supporting the mission of Canine Companions to enhance the lives of people with disabilities by providing expertly trained service dogs free of charge.
 These service dogs make a profound impact through the jobs they do like opening doors, picking up dropped items, alerting to sounds and much more.
 Your participation makes a profound impact.